Generally

 Pretrial Intervention and Pretrial Diversion Lawyers

 If you're accused of a crime and you would like to find out if you might be able to avoid a conviction by attending a pretrial intervention or pretrial diversion program, feel free to give Segal and Segal a call.
-Your first consultation is free.
-Call us anytime.
+Your first consultation is free. 📞 Call to speak with a Huntsville criminal defense lawyer about your case.